laravel/docs/quickstart.md

 Now that we have a form in our view, we need to add code to our `POST /task` route to validate the incoming form input and create a new task.
 First, let's validate the input.

 For this form, we will make the `name` field required and state that it must contain less than `255` characters.
-If the validation fails, we will redirect the user back to the `/` URL, as well as flash the old input and errors into the [session](/docs/{{version}}/session):
+If the validation fails, we will redirect the user back to the `/` URL, as well as flash the old input and errors into the [session](/docs/{{version}}/session).
+Flashing the input into the session will allow us to maintain the user's input even when there are validation errors:

 	Route::post('/task', function (Request $request) {
 		$validator = Validator::make($request->all(), [